goonairplanes/goonairplanes/BENCHMARK.md

 > ⚙️ **Benchmark Info**
 > All tests were run using default configs and each framework's sample page.
 > Same machine, same WSL instance, no tuning, no tricks.
-> Fully reproducible with just `go run . / go build` or `npm run dev / npm run build`.
+> Fully reproducible with just `go run . / go build` or `npm run dev / npm run build`. <br>
 > You can install [wrk here](https://github.com/wg/wrk) and reproduce this test with `wrk -t4 -c100 -d30s`.